bhavyanshu/LightMd_Editor/README.md

 ##Contribute

-To contribute, simply fork, clone locally, patch and send pull request.
+To contribute, simply fork, clone, patch and send pull request.
 I have built it using Qt Creator.
-The source code is written in C++ and Qt.
-The Source directory has LightMdEditor.pro file so you can directly open project into Qt Creator.
+The source code is written in C++ and Qt5.
+So either use Qt Creator to build the project or follow the instructions given below.

+Use the following commands to build.
+Make sure you have g++, gcc and Qt5 libraries.

+    cd ./src
+    qmake
+    make -f Makefile

+This will build the application if you have all the build dependencies.
+Come outside the src folder, you will see build & bin folder.
+In the bin folder, there is an executable file for the main application.

 Contact me at bhavyanshu@codershangout.org or visit https://bhavyanshu.me